IndexThePlanet/Logan/Unitigs.md

     >[accession]_[counter] ka:f:[abundance]

-Where `accession` is the accession name (e.g. SRR11905265), `counter` is a 0-based integer counter, `abundance` is the mean approximate k-mer abundance over the unitig.
+Where `accession` is the accession name (e.g. SRR11905265), `counter` is a 0-based integer counter, `abundance` is the average count of all k-mers over the entire unitig (approximated, see "Theoretical guarantees" section).

 Additional FASTA header in the form `L:i:x` are BCALM2-style links allowing for quick conversion to GFA.
-Note: in some large accessions, the `ka:i:[xx]` field is replaced by `km:i:[xx]`, this is a bug, consider that they are the same information.
+Note: in some large accessions, the `ka:f:[xx]` field is replaced by `km:f:[xx]`, this is a bug, consider that they are the same information.

 ## Data access